Get to Know Me

 I have completed a Master of Education in Counselling Psychology from The Ontario Institute for Studies in Education (OISE) at The University of Toronto where I did my training to become a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 I am also a member of the Canadian Counselling and Psychotherapy Association (CCPA).

-I have an eclectic approach to psychotherapy, which means I strive to tailor my approach to your needs by combining elements of psychotherapeutic modalities such as Emotion-Focused Therapy (EFT), Emotion-Focused Family Therapy (EFFT), Sensorimotor Psychotherapy, Relational, Solution-Focused and Cognitive Behavioural (CBT).
+I have an eclectic approach to psychotherapy, which means I strive to tailor my approach to your needs by combining elements of psychotherapeutic modalities such as Internal Family Systems (IFS), Emotion-Focused Therapy (EFT), Emotion-Focused Family Therapy (EFFT), Sensorimotor Psychotherapy, Solution-Focused and Cognitive Behavioural (CBT).
 The most important thing to know about my approach is that I believe in meeting you where you are at and collaborating with you on your goals, even if you don't really know what your goals are yet!

 My perspective is strengths-based and anti-oppressive with a particular focus on respecting neurodiversity.
 This means I am not interested in pathologizing your experience.
 I don't judge or analyze, instead I strive to connect with you, understand you and support you in developing skills.